-Officer Costello was waked at a Roger Sheehy Funeral Home located at 7605 South Halsted Street and his funeral mass was held at St. Killian Church located at 8725 South May Street.
+Officer Costello was waked at a Roger Sheehy Funeral Home located at 7605 South Halsted Street.
+His funeral mass was held at St. Killian Church located at 8725 South May Street.
 He was laid to rest on November 25, 1949 in Mount Olivet Catholic Cemetery, 2755 West 111th Street, Chicago, Illinois.
-His grave is located on the South Line in Lot 76, Block 12, Section --.
+His grave is located on the South Line in Lot 76, Block 12, Section –.

 Patrolman Thomas Joseph Costello, born May 11, 1917, received a Temporary Appointment to the Chicago Police Department on March 25, 1946 prior to his Probationary Appointment on October 6, 1947.

 Officer Costello served in the U.S. Army, was a veteran of World War II and was Honorably Discharged.
 He was also a member of the St. Jude Police League.
 Officer Costello was survived his wife, Mary Ellen (nee Geary); son, James; parents: Catherine (nee Griffin) and James (CPD) and sister, Rita Rosalie.